datamesh-governance/datamesh-governance.com/policies/template.md

 More details in additional paragraphs.

-Use the "we will ..." styles with active voice.
+Use the "we will ..." style with active voice.

 ## Consequences